Second-hand (re-supplied) products

 If you supply, whether for payment or not, second-hand equipment for use at work you must take steps to ensure it will be safe and without risks to health at all times when being set, used, cleaned or maintained by a person at work, as far as is reasonably practicable (section 6 of the HSW Act).
 In addition you must also provide adequate information about using the equipment, normally this will be a copy of the original equipment's instructions in English.
 This duty applies to importers, distributors and suppliers of equipment for use at work, including one-off sales by users and anyone refurbishing equipment for use at work.

-Older equipment, including equipment that did not require CE marking, should be supplied in a safe condition and in some cases this may require additions to what was originally provided.
+Older equipment predating specific product legislation should be supplied in a safe condition and in some cases this may require additions to what was originally provided.
 The required standard for safety (ie what is reasonably practicable) can be guided by standards relevant to the product.
-For example, old non-CE marked machinery (pre 1995) should, where reasonably practicable, meet the requirements of PD 5304:2005 Guidance on the safe use of machinery (available from BSI) which contains the text of the last British Standard on the safety of machinery which would have applied to such pre 1995 machinery.
+For example, old machinery (pre 1995) should, where reasonably practicable, meet the requirements of PD 5304 Guidance on the safe use of machinery (available from BSI) which contains the text of the last British Standard on the safety of machinery which would have applied to such pre 1995 machinery.

-However, where non CE marked second-hand equipment is in scope of one of the European product supply Directives (eg machinery, pressure equipment), and has not previously been put into service or placed on the market in the EEA, then the person first placing it on the market (or bringing into use) takes on responsibility for the conformity assessment requirements of the relevant Directives and CE marking.
-This may be the importer or even the user (if imported direct from outside the EEA).
-They include checking, and if needed, modifying the machine's design / construction to ensure the machine is safe, compiling a technical file, producing a Declaration of Conformity, and CE marking the product with your name as the manufacturer.
-These requirements apply whether or not the product is intended for professional use at work because the European product supply Directives are concerned with the safety of products when first put into service or first placed on the market of the EEA, including for supply to consumers.
+However, where second-hand equipment is in scope of specific product supply legislation (eg machinery, pressure equipment), and has not previously been put into service or placed on the market of the UK or EEA, then the person first placing it on the market (or bringing into use) takes on responsibility for the conformity assessment requirements of the relevant product legislation.
+This may be the importer or even the user (eg direct imports).
+They include checking, and if needed, modifying the machine's design / construction to ensure the machine is safe, compiling a technical file, producing a Declaration of Conformity, and appropriate conformity marking the product with your name as the manufacturer.
+These requirements apply whether or not the product is intended for professional use at work because the product supply legislation is concerned with the safety of products when first put into service or in some cases when first placed on the market, including for supply to consumers.

-Imports into the EEA of non CE marked machinery manufactured and intended for supply to outside the EEA are also subject to these requirements.
-This is the case even where they are the same model types as those that are CE marked and produced by manufactures for the EEA market.
-Such machinery, often referred to as "grey imports", are frequently constructed differently in ways which may not be obvious from casual inspection (eg their control and safety systems may not be designed to meet the essential requirements of European product supply Directives).
+So called "grey imports" may not be placed on the market unless brought into scope with all elements of the relevant product legislation.
+This is because "grey imports" are frequently constructed differently in ways which may not be obvious from casual inspection (eg their control and safety systems may not be designed to meet the essential requirements of product supply legislation) .
 Importers / purchasers are advised to check carefully before proceeding because in many cases it may be very difficult and expensive for the equipment to be modified to comply with the legal requirements, including PUWER regulation 10.

 There are some very limited exceptions to the above obligations of ensuring the safety of the second-hand products:

 A second-hand product may be sold on the basis that the purchaser provides a written "waiver" to the seller which may have the effect of relieving the seller of liability "to such extent as is reasonable having regard to the terms of the undertaking".
 In these cases the purchaser agrees in writing to take "specified steps sufficient to ensure, so far as is reasonably practicable, that the article will be safe and without risks to health at all such times" "when it is being set, used, cleaned or maintained by a person at work."
 This means that the purchaser must clearly understand what health and safety issues need to be dealt with before the product can be used at work.
 To ensure this it is recommended that the 'waiver' is accompanied by a document listing the specified steps.
-However, the 'waiver' cannot be used for equipment (being placed on the market for the first time) in scope of the law implementing European product supply Directives.
-This includes grey imports which must under go conformity assessment and CE marking before supply and use.
+However, the 'waiver' cannot be used for equipment (being placed on the market for the first time) in scope of product supply legislation.
+This includes grey imports which must undergo conformity assessment and be appropriately marked and labelled before supply and use.

 Auctioneers are deemed to be "supplying" articles (which includes equipment) within the meaning of section 53 of the HSW Act and so have duties under section 6.
 They have varying control over the goods that they auction and the extent of their control will be a factor in determining whether they have discharged their duties under section 6.
 Sellers (for whom the auctioneers are acting) will also have duties under section 6.
 The total overall duty to supply equipment safe for use at work must therefore be accepted by these two parties as a shared responsibility.